whitenoise8/Dynamic-variable-selection-in-high-dimensional-predictive-regressions/README.md

 A simple R code named TestCode.R is provided together with the source package dynGB_1.0.tar.gz.

-If you have any issues/comments feel free to mail me nicolas.bianco@phd.unipd.it
+If you have any issues/comments feel free to mail me nicolas.bianco@upf.edu